schuhschuh/AnimationToolkit/README.md

 Does the same as the [Crop Animation](#crop-animation) Folder Action, but always outputs a sequence of PNG images, where all frames of an animation are cropped to the same minimum size.
+The cropped animations can be found in the `Cropped Animation (One Size PNG)` subfolder.

 <a id="crop-animation-same-box-png"></a>